ai-cfia/dev-rel-docs/README.md

   setting up a development environment with Dev Containers.

 * [TypeScript React Setup Guide](./TypeScript-React-Setup-Guide/REACTSETUP.md)**
-  * A comprehensive guide to setting up a TypeScript React project with ESLint and Prettier.
+  \-A comprehensive guide to setting up a TypeScript React project with ESLint and Prettier.

 * [TypeScript App Versioning